rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-1-in-level-order.md

 <!-- ======================================================================= -->
-# the level-based encoding, in level order
+# the level-based encoding, in default level-order

 ```
 default level-order (LEVEL)                          a